Carthus

 It is said that, after High King Wolnir of Carthus fell to the Abyss, the pyromancers became gravekeepers and discovered black fire.

-More than likely, the High Lord has chosen to reside there in order to increase his power, much like the Four Kings in DS1.
-The altar chamber and its preceding hall are uniquely decorated with luxurious architecture, cloths, and ornaments, giving more an air of a throne room.
+More than likely, the tyrant has chosen to reside there in order to increase his power, much like the Four Kings in DS1.
+The altar chamber and its preceding hall are uniquely decorated with luxurious architecture, cloths, and wooden ornaments, giving more an air of a throne room.
 The ritual site also houses the same pots sealing humanity in other parts of the area except without the humanity, possibly used to create the Abyss for the ritual.
 Wolnir likewise continues to use the Dark as a weapon, spewing a shadowy mist that has gathered inside his rib cage — likely due to the prolonged exposure; concept art’s portrayal of his immersion is even more severe.
 Dark pyromancy similarly spread to the grave wardens afterwards, the corpse of one such warden even carrying a tome detailing some of the spells they discovered laying right before Wolnir in the Abyss.
 By all indications, Wolnir is in control of the Dark and perfectly capable of bringing others in or out of his dimension from the altar room, like us.
 So long as he has his trinkets, he is confident that the Abyss won’t consume him or his kingdom.

 Ashen remains of a gravekeeper of the Catacombs of Carthus.
 The handmaid of the ritual place will have new items to offer.